H3DD4/TASK1-daily-ctf-tasks-competitions/big_smoke_writeup.md

 ```
 file _big_smoke_traitor_decrypted.png
 # PNG image data, 3840 x 2160, 8-bit/color RGB, non-interlaced
-so the flag was in the png , check the flag.png file
 ```

-The flag is embedded in the image itself, completing the challenge.
+so were succesfully found a png file , and the flag was right in this picture ( open the flag.png file)